andydlindsay/lectures/m01w01-2/outline.md

 - Problem solving tips
 - Basic git workflow (init -> add -> commit -> push)

+### AI Responsibility
+* Avoid integrated tooling for now
+* Don't use AI in tests/interviews
+* Don't use it to get answers/solutions
+* Warning: AI can hallucinate!

 ### Upfront
 - Students should not be trying to code-along during lecture
 - This is a discussion meant to facilitate a deeper learning of the coding concepts